OLG-MAN/Lab_Final_Task/README.md

 ```
 #check all new created resources in namespace
-kubectl -n jenkins get all
+kubectl -n <NAMESPACE> get all

-#grab Loadbalancer externalIP to find our deployment web-app
+#grab Loadbalancer externalIP to find our deployment of web-app
 ```
+### Install and configure Monitoring for k8s cluster

 10. Monitoring